bob123456678/TrainControl/src/examples/Readme.md

 To make it easier to create graphs, from v1.9.0, all state associated via graphs (Points, Edges, and Locomotives) can be edited via the TrainControl UI.

-Note that `minDelay` and `maxDelay` specify the minimum and maximum delay, in seconds, between locomotive activations.
+To determine the pace of operation, `minDelay` and `maxDelay` specify the minimum and maximum delay, in seconds, between locomotive activations.
 The actual value is randomly chosen in this range, and this replaces the need for manual definitions in callbacks.
+From v1.9.6, locomotives inactive longer than `maxLocInactiveSeconds` seconds will be prioritized until they get a chance to run.
+Set to 0 to disable.

 TrainControl will enable/disable each locomotive's preferred functions, if any, (as set in the UI) before departure and upon arrival, respectively.
 These cannot be specified in the JSON.
 However, you can set `turnOffFunctionsOnArrival` to `false` to skip turning off the functions on arrival.

-Unless `locSpeed` is specified, each locomotive's preferred speed will be used (as set in the UI).
+Unless the `speed` is specified, each locomotive's preferred speed will be used (as set in the UI).
 If neither are set, the program will revert to `defaultLocSpeed`.
-The optional `locArrivalFunc` and `locDepartureFunc` function numbers will be toggled when the locomotive is about to reach its destination and about to depart, respectively.
+The optional `arrivalFunc` and `departureFunc` function numbers will be toggled when the locomotive is about to reach its destination and about to depart, respectively.

-From v1.8.10, you can specify the train length for any locomotive (via the optional `locTrainLength` integer JSON key), and the maximum allowed train length for a station (via the `maxTrainLength` integer JSON key), for any entry within the `points` list that is a station.
+From v1.8.10, you can specify the train length for any locomotive (via the optional `trainLength` integer JSON key), and the maximum allowed train length for a station (via the `trainLength` integer JSON key), for any locomotive entry within the `points` list.
 This will force the autonomous operation logic to account for the length of different trains.
 When configured correctly, this can prevent long trains from stopping at short stations.
 A value of 0 for `maxTrainLength` is default, and disables length restrictions.
 These values can also be set programmatically via the `Locomotive` and `Point` APIs.